lhansford/manager-readme/README.md

 ## Motivation for this document

 Consider this the cheat sheet to working with me and understanding my thought processes and expectations.
+It will evolve as I evolve - I will try and [document my changes via commit messages](https://github.com/lhansford/manager-readme/commits/main) so you can better understand that evolution.

 ## My role